chasenunez/DEVO_validator/README.md

 ```
 ## 1. Quick introduction

 This project uses the **Frictionless Framework** to express table schemas and run automated checks.
 Frictionless is a small, well-maintained toolkit for tabular data validation and packaging: https://framework.frictionlessdata.io/.
 It could be beneficial for use cases like **[EnviDat](https://www.envidat.ch/#/)**, where the integrity and reliability of metadata and data are critical for [long term storage and reuse](https://www.dora.lib4ri.ch/wsl/islandora/object/wsl:18703).
 It has been used successfully in similar repositories like [DRYAD](https://blog.datadryad.org/2020/11/18/frictionless-data/) and the [Global Biodiversity Information Facility (GBIF)](https://data-blog.gbif.org/post/frictionless-data-and-darwin-core/) for data validation and quality control.

-### 2. **Big Picture: Why Frictionless for EnviDat?**

-For **EnviDat**, quality assurance (QA) and control (QC) of uploaded ecological datasets and their metadata is essential.
-Frictionless offers:

-* **Flexibility**: Researchers can validate their own datasets using a graphical interface (**[Open Data Editor](https://okfn.org/en/projects/open-data-editor/)**) while SciIT staff can run backend metadata and data checks through Python scripts like `DEVO_validator` in this repo.

-* **Catches Common as well as Specific Errors**: Missing values, incorrect types, or malformed columns are offered out of the box, but common data error in ecological data can be added via a custom schema.
-* **Works with self-documented CSV's**: `DEVO Validator` is designed to work with self-documented CSV formats like NEAD/iCSV where metadata are imbeded in the file header. `DEVO_Validator` further checks for correspondence between the metadata and the data, and then uses that information to check the data.
+Frictionless **Catches Common as well as Specific Errors**: Missing values, incorrect types, or malformed columns are offered out of the box, but common data error in ecological data can be added via a custom schema.
+It also **Works with self-documented CSV's**: `DEVO Validator` is designed to work with self-documented CSV formats like NEAD/iCSV where metadata are imbeded in the file header. `DEVO_Validator` further checks for correspondence between the metadata and the data, and then uses that information to check the data.

 ## 2. Content